Wolverine971/9takes/src/blog/people/celebrities/Mr-Rogers.md

 ---
-title: 'Mr. Rogers Enneagram type 2'
+title: 'Mr. Rogers: Beautiful Day in a Type 2 Psyche'
-description: 'Why Mr. Rogers appears to be a type 2'
+description: "Step into Mr. Rogers' Neighborhood of the mind.
+Explore how his Type 2 personality created a legacy of kindness and education."
 author: 'DJ Wayne'
 date: '2023-02-18'
 loc: 'https://9takes.com/personality-analysis/Mr-Rogers'